YuanYuanOwO/Leaves/README.md

 Clone this repo, run `./gradlew applyPatches`, then run `./gradlew createMojmapLeavesclipJar` in your terminal.

-You can find the jars in the `build/libs` directory.
+You can find the jar in the `build/libs` directory.

 ## Pull Requests